- What is ecological and landscape classification (ELC)?

 The National Ecological Framework (NEF) identifies and describes the biophysical properties of large land units based on ecological similarity.
 The NEF subdivides Canada into ecologically similar areas, based on the integration of climate, physiography, landform and vegetation.
 This framework is a well-developed and supports many Yukon land and resource management activities.

-Ecoregions of the Yukon Territory provides generalized regional biophysical information about the landscapes of Yukon.
+Ecoregions of the Yukon Territory provides generalized regional biophysical information about the landscapes of the Yukon.

 - Klondike Plateau Boreal Low Subzone (BOLkp): A field guide to ecosite identification (2019)